-We arrived by air from Nairobi, and stayed overnight near Arusha.
+We arrived by air from Nairobi, and stayed overnight near Arusha in Northeast Tanzania.
 Next day we drove to Lake Manyara for an afternoon game drive.
 The following morning we left for Serengeti National Park, crossing the Ngorongoro highlands, stopping at a Masai village and the Oldupai Gorge.
 We arrived at our Serengeti Lodge in the afternoon.
 Early next morning we had a our first game drive before breakfast, and two other drives during the day.

 We returned to Ngorongoro in the afternoon after crossing the Serengeti plain, with lunch stop in the bush.
 In Ngorongoro crater we had a full day game drive with lunch at a small lake with hippos.

 Leaving the crater behind we stopped for a bush-walk and lunch at a coffee estate before continuing to Tarangire in the south.
 Here we spent our last evening before departure for Arusha Airport to fly to Zanzibar for a lazy week on the beach.

 March 2006: Lake Manyara